-Development of a creative pedagogy through mask and clown and the possibilities that these methods could present in the education of practitioners across other performance related disciplines.
+The development of a creative pedagogy through mask and clown and the possibilities that these methods could present in the education of students across other performance-related disciplines.

-However, the focus of this pedagogy is not on teaching mask and clown as disciplines, but on how to incorporate elements of mask and clown into a student’s existing knowledge base.
-The pedagogy has being developed to teach, support and mentor students by providing them with the necessary skills to create audience engaged performances, which are rooted in play, complicité and empathy.
+This pedagogy has been developed to teach, support and mentor students by providing them with the necessary skills to create audience-engaged performances, which are rooted in play, complicité and empathy.